diabase/Cross-Platform-Hseries-Rotary-Wizard/README.md

 3: Open a terminal, and run "npm install" inside the "H-Series_wizard" directory.

+3a: If You are making any changes to the c++ code, you will need to run "node-gyp rebuild".
+Do not do this unless you have made changes.

 4: Once that has competed, run "npx nodegui-packer --init MyAppName" with MyAppName representing what you would like to call the build.

 5: Run "npm run build" to build the project.